Taurovenator: Palaeoenvironment

 Taurovenator was discovered in the Argentine Province of Neuquén.
 It was found in the Huincul Formation, a rock formation bordering the Río Limay Subgroup, the latter of which is a subdivision of the Neuquén Group.
 This unit is located in the Neuquén Basin in Patagonia.
-The Huincul Formation is composed of yellowish and greenish sandstones of fine-to-medium grain, some of which are tuffaceous.
-These deposits were laid down during the Upper Cretaceous, either in the middle Cenomanian to early Turonian stages or the early Turonian to late Santonian.
+The Huincul Formation is composed of yellowish and greenish sandstones of fine-to-medium grain, some of which are tuffaceous. hese deposits were laid down during the Lower Cretaceous.
+Earlier findings suggested a Cenomanian–Turonian age, or possibly an Early Turonian to Late Santonian age.
 The deposits represent the drainage system of a braided river.

 Fossilised pollen indicates a wide variety of plants were present in the Huincul Formation.
 A study of the El Zampal section of the formation found hornworts, liverworts, ferns, Selaginellales, possible Noeggerathiales, gymnosperms (including gnetophytes and conifers), and angiosperms (flowering plants), in addition to several pollen grains of unknown affinities.
 The Huincul Formation is among the richest Patagonian vertebrate associations, preserving fish including dipnoans and gar, chelid turtles, squamates, sphenodonts, neosuchian crocodilians, and a wide variety of dinosaurs.
 Vertebrates are most commonly found in the lower, and therefore older, part of the formation.

 In addition to Taurovenator, the theropods of the Huincul Formation are represented by the other giant carcharodontosaurids Meraxes and Mapusaurus, abelisaurids including Skorpiovenator, Ilokelesia, and Tralkasaurus, noasaurids such as Huinculsaurus, paravians such as Overoraptor, and other theropods such as Aoniraptor and Gualicho have also been discovered there.
 Several iguanodonts are also present in the Huincul Formation.
 The sauropods of the Huincul Formation are represented by the titanosaurs Argentinosaurus and Choconsaurus, and several rebbachisaurids including Cathartesaura, Limaysaurus, and some unnamed species.